uio-bmi/dagsim/docs/source/tutorials/linear_regression.rst

   data = parser.parse()

 The method :code:`parse` would build the graph as defined in the YAML file, and then run the instructions given in the :code:`instructions` part.
+By default, this method will also print the details of the graph in addition to drawing it.
+If you wish not to do so, you cen set :code:`verbose` and/or :code:`draw` to :code:`False`, respectively.